 Targeted therapies, which include immunotherapy drugs, can cause skin, nail and hair changes.
-For more information, visit macmillan.org.uk/targeted-therapy
+For more information on individual targeted and immunotherapy visit our website macmillan.org.uk

 Skin

 Targeted therapies can make your skin dry, itchy and more sensitive.
 Skin rashes are also common.
 Some people develop skin changes that look like acne.
 Targeted therapies can make your skin more sensitive to sunlight.
 Some drugs may make the palms of your hands or the soles of your feet red and sore (palmar-plantar syndrome).
 Your cancer doctor and nurse can give you advice.
 They may reduce the dose of the drug.